 If you’re like most coffee lovers, you can’t start your day without a hot cup of joe.
 And if you’re like most people, you probably have a Bunn coffee maker.

-These machines are some of the best on the market, but they need to be cleaned regularly.
+These machines are some of the best on the market but must be cleaned regularly.
 In this article, we will teach you how to clean your Bunn coffee maker in six easy steps!

 Why you Need To Clean Your Bunn Coffee Makers